-Comment 19 to 30 The injury may require temporary dialysis for less than 3 months.
-Example of the injury loss of 1 kidney if there is severe damage to, and a risk of loss of function of, the other kidney Comment about appropriate level of ISV The higher the risk of loss of function of the other kidney, the higher the ISV.
+The injury may require temporary dialysis for less than 3 months.

+loss of 1 kidney if there is severe damage to, and a risk of loss of function of, the other kidney

+The higher the risk of loss of function of the other kidney, the higher the ISV.